• Skip to primary navigation

 • 1 tablespoon garlic minced (about 2 to 3 cloves)

-• 1 tablespoon Shaoxing cooking wine (optional)
+• 1 tablespoon Shaoxing rice wine (optional)

 • 2 teaspoon sesame oil